emc2314/YANSOllvm/README.md

 ## Connect
 Similar to OLLVM's bogus control flow, but totally different.
 It splits basic blocks and use switch to add false branches among them.
 ## ObfZero
-Obfuscate zero constants using opaque predicts.
+Obfuscate zero constants using opaque predicates.
 The Flattening and Connect passes need this otherwise the almighty compiler optimizer will optimize away all false branches.
 ## BB2func
 Split & extract some basic blocks and make them new functions.
 ## ObfCall